plurb/Aetherwynn-Unstable-Isotopes/Feats/Feats/Polearm Master.md

 **Pre-requisites:** Proficiency with *Polearms*

 You gain the following abilities:
-* 🔵 — If you take the *Attack* Action this turn, and attack with only a *Polearm*, make a *Melee Weapon Attack:* `the weapon's modifier` to hit, the same properties as the requisite weapon. *On Hit:* `1d4 + the weapon's damage bonus` Bludgeoning Damage.
+* 🔵 — If you take the *Attack* Action this turn, and attack with only a *Polearm*, make a *Melee Weapon Attack:* `your modifier` to hit, the same properties as the requisite weapon. *On Hit:* `1d4 + your damage bonus` Bludgeoning Damage.
 * ⚡ — If a creature enters your reach, you can make an *Attack of Opportunity*, regardless of other effects.